LukeShortCloud/rootpages/markdown/ansible.md

 ### Scenario #2 - Use Different Variables

 In more complex scenarios, the inventory and variables will be different in production and staging.
-This requires further seperation.
+This requires further separation.
 Instead of using a "production" or "staging" inventory file, they can be split into directories.
 These directories contain their own group and host variables.

 Syntax:
 ```